 Breeding: Echidnas are one of only two Australian mammals that lay eggs.
 The baby hatches after 10 days and is carried around by the mother for two months in a pouch-like skin fold.
 This baby is called a ‘puggle’.
 The mother carries the baby around until its spines start to develop at which point it deposits it in a specially constructed nursery burrow.
 The mother returns to feed it approximately every 3-6 days.

 There are no significant predators of adult echidnas, but dingos will occasionally eat them.
 The spiny coat provides an excellent defence.
 When disturbed, the echidna curls into a spiky ball.
 When attacked, it may dig very quickly and bury itself in the soil.

-At Perth Zoo: Perth Zoo bred its first ever echidna puggle in 2007.
+Saving wildlife together: Perth Zoo bred its first ever echidna puggle in 2007.
 It was only the ninth ever bred in Australia.
 There have been more successful births of echidnas at Perth Zoo in following years.

-Did you know?
 Each spine is formed from a single hair.